-Both in 1649 to Girolama Mazzarini, sister of Cardinal Mazarin, and Lorenzo Mancini, a Baron and necromancer, Marie Anne Mancini was the youngest of the five famous Mancini sisters, who along with their Martinozzi cousins became known as the Mazarinettes.
+Born in 1649, to Girolama Mazzarini, sister of Cardinal Mazarin, and Lorenzo Mancini, a Baron and necromancer, Marie-Anne Mancini was the youngest of the five famous Mancini sisters, who along with their Martinozzi cousins became known as the Mazarinettes.

-Marie Anne Mancini was the last to join her sisters, brothers and cousins in France.
-Aged only 6 upon her arrival and said to be a charming and slightly flippant child, she quickly became the darling of the court and her uncle Mazarin.
-She was considered a wit and a beauty.
-Even more than her older sister Hortense, Cardinal Mazarin’s favorite niece, Marie Anne is often referred to as “the wittiest and most vivacious of the sisters.”
+Marie-Anne Mancini was the last to join her sisters, brothers and cousins in France.
+Aged only 6 upon her arrival, and said to be a charming and slightly flippant child, she quickly became the darling of the court and her uncle Mazarin.
+She was considered to be a witty beauty.
+Even more than her older sister Hortense, Cardinal Mazarin’s favourite niece.
+Marie-Anne is often referred to as “the wittiest and most vivacious of the sisters.”
 According to a contemporary, she was, “said to be quite divine, having infinite appeal.”
 Self-possessed, she excelled at such courtly diversions as dancing and plays.

 Shortly after her arrival in France, according to the memoirs of her sister Hortense, the court and Mazarin played a trick on the six-year-old girl.
 Teasing the girl about an admirer she was supposed to have, the Cardinal reproached her and claimed she must be pregnant.
-Marie Anne was rather skeptical, even as the joke continued by the Cardinal ordering to make her gowns tighter, thus implying she got larger and was with child.
-She still continued to deny it, until, one day, Hortense tells us it was a new-born babe, others speak of a baby doll, was placed in her bed.
+Marie-Anne was rather sceptical, even as the joke continued with the Cardinal ordering to make her gowns tighter, thus implying she got larger and was with child.
+She still continued to deny it, as, one day, Hortense tells us it was a new-born babe, others speak of a baby doll, was placed in her bed.
 The court came to congratulate the new mother, including Anne d’Autriche, which offered to act as Godmother.
-The court, rather amused, pressed the child to state who the father was and an astonished and still quite unbelieving Marie Anne replied it can only be the King or the Comte de Guiche, because those were the only ones who kissed her.
+The court, rather amused, pressed the child to state who the father was and an astonished and still quite unbelieving Marie-Anne replied it can only be the King or the Comte de Guiche, because those were the only ones who kissed her.

-As her eldest sister Laure, Duchesse de Mercœur, died in childbirth in 1657, Marie Anne, despite her young age, was given her sister’s three sons, Louis Joseph, Philippe and Jules César, to raise.
-The youngest child, Jules César, died three years later in 1660.
+As her oldest sister Laure, Duchesse de Mercœur, died in childbirth in 1657, Marie-Anne, despite her young age, was given her sister’s three sons, Louis Joseph, Philippe and Jules César, to raise.
+The youngest child, Jules César, died three years later, in 1660.
 The two older boys, Louis Joseph and Philippe, became soldiers, with Louis Joseph eventually gaining fame as a general.

-She died on June 20 1714 in Clichy, northwest of Paris.
+She died on June 20 in 1714 in Clichy, northwest of Paris.